MSU-CSE491/CSE491/projects.md

 + A 3D first-person interface to control an agent.
 Such a project would require you to learn an external 3D graphics library in C++, such as Open-GL.
 + A web-interface to control an agent.
 While this project would probably focus more on a top-down view of the world, it would be fully accessible on the web.
 This project would require you to learn a C++-to-WebAssembly compiler like Emscripten.
 + A network-based interface.
 This project would allow a user to control an agent from over a network, and ideally allow many different users to all interact with the same world.
-Again, it would require students to identify and learn an external networking library.
+It would require students to identify and learn an external networking library, and pay attention to network security.
 + A data-collection and analysis module.
 This project wouldn't build an interface to an agent, but it would collect substantial information from a run.
 For example, it might track the density of where different types of agents spend their time, or catalog the interactions among agents.

 Other types of user-interfaces could also be available and can be proposed by students.